Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - How can I attend the All Ireland Final awards ceremony?

-If you have won a county/regional award or if you have been shortlisted (Dublin or National Categories) then you are invited to attend the All Ireland Awards in the Clayton Hotel, Burlington Road on the 13th of May 2019.
-You can buy tickets online through a link that will be provided closer to the time
+If you have won a County/Regional award or if you have been shortlisted in Dublin or nominated in National Categories and competed in the Cocktail Competition then you are invited to attend the All Ireland Irish Restaurant Awards in the Conventions Centre Dublin on the 19th of September 2022.
+You can buy tickets online here.

 - How much do tickets cost?